SoftwareratAT/KebabServer/README.md

 mob AIs, user saving and more.
 To get all these features you need to built your own plugins and run them on your Kebab server.
 If you stop a Kebab server, any data on the server will get lost.
 Saving the userdata, world and more has to be handled by a plugin.

+##Build Kebab

+1. Clone repository
+2. Run "mvn clean package" in order to build the project